 - making repairs to existing home, or

 - implementing green-building practices.

-The Housing Division works closely with other agencies on affordable housing, to develop suitable living environments and economic opportunities for eligible families through financial assistance loans.
+The Housing Division works closely with other agencies on affordable housing, to develop opportunities for eligible families through financial assistance loans.

 The Housing Division implements green building practices for rehabilitation and new construction projects.
 Elements of "Build It Green" and Leadership in Energy and Environmental Design (LEED) standards are used by the Division to support the City of Stockton's overall Green Building Initiatives.